 I think the most important part is the transition because both teams have a high intensity.
 Coach Klamovski talks a lot about transition, but Kashima is not inferior in that aspect.
 Also, they may come with power-based long balls, so it's important not to be intimidated.
 If we look at it positively that we didn't lose at the difficult Saitama Stadium 2002, our winning percentage at Ajinomoto Stadium is high, and we are currently in good form, so I think we have a good chance of winning.

-Q, After the Kashima game, we will enter the break period, but what needs to happen for the team to become an interesting one in the future?
+Q, after the Kashima game, we will enter the break period, but in the future, what will make the team become an interesting team?

 Mr. Mizunuma